YoussefZidan/JavaScript-Functions/README.md

 ```
 ## logFormattedStrings();
-Very handy function to log any input in a human friendly string to the console.
+Logs any input in a human friendly string to the console.

 ```js
 /**